Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1IscsiPersistentVolumeSource
 ### Properties
-* **chapAuthDiscovery**: bool: whether support iSCSI Discovery CHAP authentication
+* **chapAuthDiscovery**: bool: chapAuthDiscovery defines whether support iSCSI Discovery CHAP authentication
-* **chapAuthSession**: bool: whether support iSCSI Session CHAP authentication
+* **chapAuthSession**: bool: chapAuthSession defines whether support iSCSI Session CHAP authentication
-* **fsType**: string: Filesystem type of the volume that you want to mount.
+* **fsType**: string: fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#iscsi
-* **initiatorName**: string: Custom iSCSI Initiator Name.
+* **initiatorName**: string: initiatorName is the custom iSCSI Initiator Name.
 If initiatorName is specified with iscsiInterface simultaneously, new iSCSI interface <target portal>:<volume name> will be created for the connection.
-* **iqn**: string (Required): Target iSCSI Qualified Name.
+* **iqn**: string (Required): iqn is Target iSCSI Qualified Name.
-* **iscsiInterface**: string: iSCSI Interface Name that uses an iSCSI transport.
+* **iscsiInterface**: string: iscsiInterface is the interface Name that uses an iSCSI transport.
 Defaults to 'default' (tcp).
-* **lun**: int (Required): iSCSI Target Lun number.
+* **lun**: int (Required): lun is iSCSI Target Lun number.
-* **portals**: string[]: iSCSI Target Portal List.
+* **portals**: string[]: portals is the iSCSI Target Portal List.
 The Portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).
-* **readOnly**: bool: ReadOnly here will force the ReadOnly setting in VolumeMounts.
+* **readOnly**: bool: readOnly here will force the ReadOnly setting in VolumeMounts.
 Defaults to false.
 * **secretRef**: [IoK8SApiCoreV1SecretReference](#iok8sapicorev1secretreference): SecretReference represents a Secret Reference.
 It has enough information to retrieve secret in any namespace
-* **targetPortal**: string (Required): iSCSI Target Portal.
+* **targetPortal**: string (Required): targetPortal is iSCSI Target Portal.
 The Portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).

 ## IoK8SApiCoreV1IscsiVolumeSource
 ### Properties
-* **chapAuthDiscovery**: bool: whether support iSCSI Discovery CHAP authentication
+* **chapAuthDiscovery**: bool: chapAuthDiscovery defines whether support iSCSI Discovery CHAP authentication
-* **chapAuthSession**: bool: whether support iSCSI Session CHAP authentication
+* **chapAuthSession**: bool: chapAuthSession defines whether support iSCSI Session CHAP authentication
-* **fsType**: string: Filesystem type of the volume that you want to mount.
+* **fsType**: string: fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#iscsi
-* **initiatorName**: string: Custom iSCSI Initiator Name.
+* **initiatorName**: string: initiatorName is the custom iSCSI Initiator Name.
 If initiatorName is specified with iscsiInterface simultaneously, new iSCSI interface <target portal>:<volume name> will be created for the connection.
-* **iqn**: string (Required): Target iSCSI Qualified Name.
+* **iqn**: string (Required): iqn is the target iSCSI Qualified Name.
-* **iscsiInterface**: string: iSCSI Interface Name that uses an iSCSI transport.
+* **iscsiInterface**: string: iscsiInterface is the interface Name that uses an iSCSI transport.
 Defaults to 'default' (tcp).
-* **lun**: int (Required): iSCSI Target Lun number.
+* **lun**: int (Required): lun represents iSCSI Target Lun number.
-* **portals**: string[]: iSCSI Target Portal List.
+* **portals**: string[]: portals is the iSCSI Target Portal List.
 The portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).
-* **readOnly**: bool: ReadOnly here will force the ReadOnly setting in VolumeMounts.
+* **readOnly**: bool: readOnly here will force the ReadOnly setting in VolumeMounts.
 Defaults to false.
 * **secretRef**: [IoK8SApiCoreV1LocalObjectReference](#iok8sapicorev1localobjectreference): LocalObjectReference contains enough information to let you locate the referenced object inside the same namespace.
-* **targetPortal**: string (Required): iSCSI Target Portal.
+* **targetPortal**: string (Required): targetPortal is iSCSI Target Portal.
 The Portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).

 ## IoK8SApiCoreV1KeyToPath
 ### Properties
-* **key**: string (Required): The key to project.
+* **key**: string (Required): key is the key to project.
-* **mode**: int: Optional: mode bits used to set permissions on this file.
+* **mode**: int: mode is Optional: mode bits used to set permissions on this file.
 Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 If not specified, the volume defaultMode will be used.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
-* **path**: string (Required): The relative path of the file to map the key to.
+* **path**: string (Required): path is the relative path of the file to map the key to.
 May not be an absolute path.
 May not contain the path element '..'.
 May not start with the string '..'.

 ## IoK8SApiCoreV1Lifecycle
 ### Properties
-* **postStart**: [IoK8SApiCoreV1Handler](#iok8sapicorev1handler): Handler defines a specific action that should be taken
+* **postStart**: [IoK8SApiCoreV1LifecycleHandler](#iok8sapicorev1lifecyclehandler): LifecycleHandler defines a specific action that should be taken in a lifecycle hook.
+One and only one of the fields, except TCPSocket must be specified.
-* **preStop**: [IoK8SApiCoreV1Handler](#iok8sapicorev1handler): Handler defines a specific action that should be taken
+* **preStop**: [IoK8SApiCoreV1LifecycleHandler](#iok8sapicorev1lifecyclehandler): LifecycleHandler defines a specific action that should be taken in a lifecycle hook.
+One and only one of the fields, except TCPSocket must be specified.

+## IoK8SApiCoreV1LifecycleHandler
+### Properties
+* **exec**: [IoK8SApiCoreV1ExecAction](#iok8sapicorev1execaction): ExecAction describes a "run in container" action.
+* **httpGet**: [IoK8SApiCoreV1HttpGetAction](#iok8sapicorev1httpgetaction): HTTPGetAction describes an action based on HTTP Get requests.
+* **tcpSocket**: [IoK8SApiCoreV1TCPSocketAction](#iok8sapicorev1tcpsocketaction): TCPSocketAction describes an action based on opening a socket

 ## IoK8SApiCoreV1LimitRangeItem
 ### Properties